CumulusNetworks/docs/content/cumulus-netq-49/More-Documents/NetQ-CLI-Reference-Manual/install.md

 ## netq install opta cluster full

-Installs the NetQ software on a master node and two worker nodes.
-For cloud deployments, it installs the software on the VM.
-For a multi-site on-premises deployment, it installs the software on one or two secondary servers at the external premises.
+Installs the NetQ software for a cloud, server cluster deployment.
 You must have the hostname, IP address (or interface of the servers), a virtual IP address, the NetQ software bundle, and configuration key to run the command.
 You can also configure a proxy.

 Obtain the software release bundle from the {{<exlink url="https://nvid.nvidia.com/" text="NVIDIA Application Hub">}}.